 Due to the effects of treatment and gaps in the currently available early detection methods, screening for prostate cancer is not universally endorsed.
 Health care providers should carry out prostate cancer risk assessment with adult male patients and have open conversations with patients who have questions about prostate cancer and PSA screening.

-Cancer Data & Statistics
+Cancer Data and Statistics

 A comprehensive collection of health data is used to monitor cancer in Vermont.
 The Vermont Cancer Registry, a statewide cancer surveillance system, collects information on all cases of cancer diagnosed and treated in Vermont.
 Other sources of data, such as population health surveys and vital records are utilized to provide high-quality cancer reporting.
 These data help us work to effectively reduce the burden of cancer in our state.